 Sustainability led design

-The unique nature of the project and its sustainability cues could not have been possible without the deep analysis and LCA conducted by RMIT centre of Design.
-Doyens of today’s suitability industry such as George Gertsakis, Helen Lewis and Adam Sweetman were all instrumental in the LCA report that highlighted and identified many areas of improvement such as:
+The unique nature of the project and its sustainability cues could not have been possible without the deep analysis and LCA conducted by the RMIT Centre of Design.
+Doyens of today’s suitability industry such as John Gertsakis, Helen Lewis and Adam Sweatman were all instrumental in the LCA report that highlighted and identified many areas of improvement such as:

 3D Printed iterative development - Circa 1993